On March 27, 2026, the "Protected Dictation" won the Protected Environment Award.

 An important disclaimer is at the bottom of this article.

-The Eduard Bendersky Charitable Foundation and the Zapovednoye Posledstvo Foundation held a roundtable discussion on "Engaging Children and Youth in Natural Science and Conservation Activities in the Cooperation Area of Meshchera National Park and the Village of Urshelsky."
-This important event marked the launch of our joint comprehensive project to develop the cooperation area between Meshchera National Park and the village of Urshelsky.
+As a reminder, the Eduard Bendersky Foundation and the Zapovednoye Posledstvo Foundation have been implementing a major joint comprehensive project to develop the cooperation area between the Meshchera National Park and the village of Urshelsky since 2026.

 Please note: This information is raw content obtained directly from the source.
 It represents an accurate account of the source's assertions and does not necessarily reflect the position of MIL-OSI or its clients.